-Despite the looming COVID 19 pandemic, the real estate industry continues to thrive, both for the local market and Filipinos overseas, whether OFW's or those who have relatives who are citizens abroad, or who happen to be married to foreigners.
+The real estate industry continues to thrive, both for the local market and Filipinos overseas, whether OFW's or those who have relatives who are citizens abroad, or who happen to be married to foreigners.
 For the local market, there remains a unhurried but steady demand for millions of houses that is still unserved.
 There is a trend towards providing more affordable packages in order to meet the real need of a wider market base instead of targeting the high-end market.
-Although it may be true that there is a high-end housing market, it has become more restrained, has less sales velocity and demands bigger upfront capital input.
-Currently we cater more to the middleincome residential market.
-Competition in pricing has become stiffer as well. introduced more affordable house-and-lot packages whose prices and terms are easier for the wider market.
-Currently, our projects are mainly in Lapu-Lapu City, Cebu, Iloilo City and recently in Malolos Bulacan.
+Although it may be true that there is a high-end housing market, it has become more restrained, has less sales velocity and demands bigger upfront Currently we cater more to the middle-income residential market.
+Competition in pricing has become stiffer as well.
+We introduced more affordable houseand-lot packages whose prices and terms are easier for the wider market.
+Our projects are mainly in Lapu-Lapu City, Cebu, Iloilo City and recently in Malolos Bulacan.
 The Company sees itself primarily as a developer of prime properties, not only in Metro Manila, but also in urban areas outside the capital, like Cebu, Iloilo and Bulacan.
 The registrant also plans to extend operations in rapidly growing areas in the south and across the countryside as well.
 The Company believes there remains a large untapped market in these locations offering tremendous opportunities for high-value properties.
 These areas also offer less competitors and relatively less expensive land component.